Skip to content

 if not participants:

-raise ProtocolError("session requires at least one participant")
+raise ProtocolError("channel requires at least one participant")

 seen: set[str] = set()